alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 Keep in mind that particles can also bounce off the separations, which by the way are not perfectly smooth so the particles can take unexpected directions.
 Below you can find a gross simulation of how the experiment might go.
+The first slit at the top is just a way to focus the stream of the particles.

 <script src="/physics-simulation/double-slit/controller.js"></script>
 <script src="/physics-simulation/double-slit/particle.js"></script>